hmRemi/github-views-botter/README.md

 5. **Push to Your Fork:** Push your changes to your forked repository on GitHub.
 6. **Create a Pull Request:** Once you've pushed your changes to your fork, go to the original repository and create a pull request.
 Provide a detailed description of your changes and why they are valuable.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+---

+If you have any questions, issues, or suggestions, feel free to open an [issue](https://github.com/Devuxious/GitHub-Views-Botter/issues).